minguinho26/minguinho26.github.io/index.md

 ---

 ### Hi, I'm minkyu kim 👋

-I recently received my M.S. degree in Artificial Intelligence from POSTECH , where I was a member of the [POSTECH Efficient Learning Lab (EffL)](http://effl.postech.ac.kr) advised by [Prof. Jaeho Lee](https://jaeho-lee.github.io).
+I received my M.S. degree in Artificial Intelligence from POSTECH in August 2025, where I was a member of the  [POSTECH Efficient Learning Lab (EffL)](http://effl.postech.ac.kr) advised by [Prof. Jaeho Lee](https://jaeho-lee.github.io).
 Prior to POSTECH, I earned my B.S. in Electrical and Electronics Engineering from [Chung-Ang University (CAU)](https://www.cau.ac.kr/).

-My research interest lies in multimodal learning, which trains artificial intelligence by using data from various domains (such as images, text, and audio) and uses it to solve multiple tasks.
-Additionally, my main goal is to design artificial intelligence that assists people in various situations.
+My research interest lies in multimodal learning, which trains artificial intelligence by using data from various domains (such as images, text, and audio).
+My main goal is to design artificial intelligence that assists people in various situations, and I am currently seeking opportunities where I can apply my skills in generative AI and multimodal learning to solve real-world challenges.

-In EffL, I'm mainly focusing on data compression.
-My recent work is [text-guided image compression](https://taco-nic.github.io).
-I worked with [Prof. Tae-Hyun Oh](https://ami.postech.ac.kr/members/tae-hyun-oh) on [audio captioning](https://prefixaac.github.io), and with [Prof. Sangpil Kim](https://kuaicv.com/professor/) on the event-based photometric stereo.
+In EffL, I mainly focused on data compression, and my final project was on [text-guided image compression](https://taco-nic.github.io).
+Previously, I worked with [Prof. Tae-Hyun Oh](https://ami.postech.ac.kr/members/tae-hyun-oh) on [audio captioning](https://prefixaac.github.io), and with [Prof. Sangpil Kim](https://kuaicv.com/professor/) on event-based photometric stereo.

 <!--Text can be **bold**, _italic_, or ~~strikethrough~~. -->